-The most important problem we had to overcome was the lack of a single point of mangerial control.
-At first, every element of the team (design, verification, technical assitance, and product management) reported upwards through different management structures.
+The most important problem we had to overcome is the lack of a point of control-convergence.
+At first, every element of the team (design, verification, technical assistance, and product management) reported upwards via totally different management structures.
 When a disagreement developed, there was no way of resolving it quickly.
 The only practical solution was to have reporting lines converge at a managerial level closer to the working-level groups; otherwise, a very high level manager will need to devote appreciable amounts of time to administer petty details.